Places to go with children this winter in Melbourne

 Bring on Brambuk

 Experience Australia’s native flora and fauna as well as Aboriginal culture at Brambuk National Park and Cultural Centre.
 Located in Halls Gap within the gorgeous Grampians, this is the perfect starting point to begin exploring the wildflowers, wildlife and Aboriginal rock art sites of the area.
-Take in the spectacular views as well as a good cup of coffee from the café while the children wrap their taste buds around some traditional bush tucker.
-The Brambuk Cultural Centre offers plenty of opportunities to immerse yourself in Aboriginal culture through traditional dance, didgeridoo music, boomerang throwing and painting and basket weaving.
+Take in the spectacular views as well as a good cup of coffee from the café while the children wrap their tastebuds around some traditional bush tucker.
+The Brambuk Cultural Centre offers plenty of opportunities to be immersed in Aboriginal culture through traditional dance, didgeridoo music, boomerang throwing and painting and basket weaving.

 For the ultimate sweet sensation, you can’t go past a visit to Beechworth Honey.
 Learn the stories behind the company’s 100% Australian honey with a free, self-guided tour.
 After some sticky stories, take a look at the historical beekeeping artefacts that have been passed down through the generations.
-An absolute must is sampling the different varieties of delicious honey while watching the bees live in action from a viewing window.
-If they’re lucky, you might even be able to spot The Queen.
+An absolute must is sampling the different varieties of delicious honey while watching the bees in action from a viewing window.
+You might even be able to spot the Queen.

 From here, it’s only a short walk to the Bee School, where you can watch a daily cooking demonstration or a bee talk.
 Sample foods and beverages that are all about bees and honey as well as discovering why bees and pollination are so integral to the future of food.